andresviedma/poket/README.md

 * Access directly different tables from the data access class, although the access to other tables is theoretically encapsulated in other data access classes.

 So all this starts getting messy some way.
-You are moderately happy with you somehow dirty solution, but then you start having more problems:
+You are moderately happy with your somehow dirty solution, but then you start having more problems:
 * You store data that you get from the database in a cache.
 But then you start having incidents because some functionality is using data that is not the data